maths/stack-web/website_files/CaseStudies/2022/MasenoWorkshop.md

 The university of Geneva through a research fund for Danilo Lewanski and his research partners was also a key funder for the workshop.
 Indeed, we were able to increase participation from an initial estimate of 20 to 50 largely because of the funding from the University of Geneva.
 INNODEMS recruited 4 graduate students from Maseno as prospective interns who are currently undergoing training on authoring STACK question types and quality control of the existing materials, with the help of IDEMS International.
 With the support of the African Maths Initiative, this is done with the aim of providing support to various lecturers to integrate STACK in their courses.
 Furthermore, INNODEMS was also a key supporter in terms of handling finances, providing logistics and Internet supply for the entire week.
 Aside from the INNODEMS interns who participated in the workshop, there were other employees who attended the workshop and helped in coordinating events and logistics.

 Lastly Maseno University was integral in providing support in the even, through the Vice Chancellor Prof. Nyabundi, who personally opened the event on day one and pledged to give full support of any kind to see it a success in future.
 In his speech, the Vice Chancellor expressed optimism that the myth mathematics is a difficult subject could be demystified through improvements in the teaching and learning.
 The Vice Chancellor also expressed his desire to see more STACK workshops held at Maseno University.

 ### What Next?

 We have learned some valuable lessons in organizing and giving this workshop.
 One of the main lessons learned is that planning has to start early in order to attract international participation and facilitation.
 We missed out on having a number of international facilitators because the planning of the workshop was not concretized early enough.
 Applications for funding have to be made in a timely manner, and even prior to setting workshop structures in place, there must be clear details on available finances and expected expenditures.
 This year's workshop was largely successful due to funding from IDEMS and the University of Geneva.
 Application for the funding was not made in a timely manner which almost derailed the organization of the workshop.
 Management of funding was another important lesson.
 We managed to have a workshop with 49 participants from three different countries on a budget of less than 10,000USD.
 Of the participants, only two paid the application fee of less than 200USD, while most participants paid for their own travel and accommodation.

 With this hard lesson learned, we have started organizing the 2023 workshops with tentative venues being Masinde Muliro University Kenya, Bahir Dar university Ethiopia and the university of Dar es Salaam in Tanzania.
 There is even a discussion of having three local and more impactful workshops in the three countries.

 <nav aria-label="...">
   <ul class="pagination pagination-lg justify-content-center" style="margin-top:2em">
     <li class="page-item"><a href="../../2022/HonoursComplexVariables" class="page-link" ><i class="fa fa-arrow-left"></i>&nbsp;Use of STACK in Honours Complex Variables&nbsp;</a></li>
-    <li class="page-item"><a href="../../2019/FAC" class="page-link" >&nbsp;Developing a Fully Online Course&nbsp;<i class="fa fa-arrow-right"></i></a></li>
+    <li class="page-item"><a href="../../2023/Partial_frac_int" class="page-link" >&nbsp;Integration using partial fractions and STACK&nbsp;<i class="fa fa-arrow-right"></i></a></li>
   </ul>
 </nav>